LGBTQ+ Network for staff and postgraduate students

 - Distribute information about relevant LGBT+ events within and outwith the University

-If you work at the University and would like to either become a Role Model yourself or wish to nominate another staff member as a Role Model, please contact the LGBT+ Staff Network
+If you work at the University and would like to either become a Role Model yourself or wish to nominate another staff member as a Role Model, please contact the LGBTQ+ Staff Network

 Support for non members and Undergraduate Students